davidelettieri/davidelettieri.it/_posts/2023-11-01-flux-and-sops-on-aks-with-workload-identity.md

 # Objective and key steps

-We aim to:
+We aim to have:
-- Have an AKS cluster deployed with workload identity enabled
+- An AKS cluster deployed with workload identity enabled
 - A managed identity with a federated credential
 - A key vault to store the encryption key, an encryption key and access policy to allow the managed identity to encrypt using the key
 - A github repo to be our source of truth for k8s deployment